graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 -   Declares its name using the `[GraphType]` attribute
     -   The name will be derived from the class name if the attribute is omitted
--   Defines that it can be included in a query document at all applicable field selection locations using the `[DirectiveLocations]` attribute
+-   Declares that it can be applied to a query document at all field selection locations using the `[DirectiveLocations]` attribute
-    -   This is similar to using the `[Query]` or `[Mutation]` attributes for a controller method.
-    -   In addition to defining where the directive can be used this attribute also indicates which action method is invoked at that location.
-You can use multiple action methods as long as they have the same signature.
 -   Uses the `[FromGraphQL]` attribute to declare the input argument's name in the schema
     - This is because `if` is a keyword in C# and we don't want the argument being named `ifArgument` in the graph.
 -   Is executed once for each field, fragment spread or inline fragment to which its applied in a query document.